ODMHSAS

 COMMUNITY-BASED PREVENTION SERVICES

-Scope of Work: To provide substance misuse information to the public through policy changes, advertising, and promotional events.
+Scope of Work: To provide/promote substance misuse prevention services by implementing evidence-based prevention strategies in our communities of need including policy changes, advertising, and promotional events.

 Presentation from the Oklahoma Department of Mental Health and Substance Abuse Prevention Services